MicrosoftDocs/security/security-docs/engineering/Disable-Legacy-TLS.md

 cipher suite floor on any certificate you select.

-Disable Legacy TLS also allows an online service to offer two distinct groupings of endpoints on the same hardware: one which allows only TLS 1.2+ traffic, and another which accommodates legacy TLS 1.0 traffic.
-The changes are implemented in HTTP.sys, and in conjunction with the issuance of additional certificates, allow traffic to be routed to the new endpoint with the appropriate TLS version.
+Disable Legacy TLS also allows an online service to offer two distinct groupings of endpoints on the same hardware: one that allows only TLS 1.2+ traffic, and another which accommodates legacy TLS 1.0 traffic.
+The changes are implemented in HTTP.sys, and with the issuance of additional certificates, allow traffic to be routed to the new endpoint with the appropriate TLS version.
 Prior to this change, deploying such capabilities would require an additional hardware investment because such settings were only configurable system-wide via registry.

 Feature scenario details
 ------------------------